Gernott/mask/Documentation/Introduction/Index.rst

 Why Mask
 ========

-Mask in not the only content element creation extension.
+Mask is not the only content element creation extension.
 There is also `Dynamic Content Elements (DCE) <https://extensions.typo3.org/extension/dce>`__ .
 In contrast to Mask, DCE utilizes flexforms extensively.
 The downsides of using flexform is already discussed above.
 The backend module is built the good old fashioned way.
 The overview of the fields of an element can become a bit